WPChill/modula-lite/README.txt

 = I want to use another lightbox instead of the provided one =

 The PRO license bundles 6 different lightboxes.
 However you can use any other lightbox you want also with the Lite license.
 If you have installed a lightbox plugin then you just need to select "Direct link to image" in the "Lightbox" settings.

+= How can I change the lightbox's background? =

+You can change the lightbox popup background color using the following code:

+  `body .lg-backdrop {
+    background-color: white;
+    }`

 = How can I get support? =